orlowdev/or-release/README.md

 #### Prefix

 Allows prefixing versions with things like **v** (e.g., `v1.0.0`).
 This is a common pattern as it enables easier glob matching for tags, but keep in mind that using a prefix makes the version non-compliant with Semantic Versioning.

+#### Build Metadata

+You can specify custom build metadata that will be appended to the version.
+Do not add the `+` at the beginning. @priestine/versions does not apply any modifications to build metadata so it is your responsibility to ensure their uniqueness.

 #### Merges